jni/my-documents/oreilly.markdown

 features of NumPy, SciPy, and related libraries.
 The beginning reader will learn not the functionality of the library, but its application to real world problems using beautiful code.
-The book will start from first principles and provide all of the necessary background to understand each example.
+The book will start from first principles and provide all the necessary background to understand each example, including idioms, libraries (e.g. iterators), and scientific concepts.
+Examples will use actual scientific data.

 This book will introduce readers to Scientific Python and its community, show them the fundamental parts of SciPy and related libraries, and give them a